cssnr/actions-tools/docs/support.md

 # Support

-If you have any [issues](https://github.com/cssnr/actions-tools/issues) using the tools, or just want to see more [features](https://github.com/cssnr/actions-tools/discussions/categories/feature-requests), please let us know...
+If you have any [issues](https://github.com/cssnr/actions-tools/issues) using the tools, or want to see more [features](https://github.com/cssnr/actions-tools/discussions/categories/feature-requests); please let us know...

 ## Get Help

 Feel free to ask for help with anything from basic to advanced usage.
-:material-information-outline:{ title="All issues will be resolved!" }
+:material-information-outline:{ title="All issues will be responded too!" }

 ### GitHub Discussions